thatrasunil/healayur/README.md

 ### Demo Features:
 - Try the AI skin analysis with your webcam
+- Chat with the intelligent Gemini-powered AI assistant
 - Explore different skin conditions and remedies
 - Experience the gender and age detection capabilities
 - View personalized Ayurvedic recommendations